pytest-dev/plugincompat/README.md

 ## Status ##

-Right now we have a [travis-ci](https://travis-ci.org/nicoddemus/pytest-plugs) build matrix running several python versions against some pytest versions.
+Right now we have a [travis-ci](https://travis-ci.org/nicoddemus/pytest-plugs) build matrix that checks if plugins work against several python and pytest versions.

 This is a work in progress, of course. :)